rexim/rexim.me/posts/algorithms-and-data-structures.md

 date: Sun, 29 Dec 2013 22:47:35 +0700
 description: A collection of links to posts about algorithms and data structures

-Here I'm going to collect the links to my posts about any algorithms and data structures.
+Here I'm going to collect the links to my posts about various algorithms and data structures.
 Even the simplest ones.

 I actually believe in immortality of algorithms and data structures.
 New technologies and programming languages are being